Region-centric Image-Language Pretraining for Open-Vocabulary Detection: Method

-Standard image-text pretraining uses classification architectures because the language supervision occurs at the image level rather than object level.
-Despite showing strong zero-shot classification performance, this approach often leads to sub-optimal performance for detection tasks.
-To bridge this gap, we propose \detection Pretraining (DOP) to use detection architecture instead to capture the rich region-level learning signal in the pretraining phase through the object-oriented design of detection models such as FPN~\citep{lin2017feature,li2022exploring}, RoI-Align~\citep{he2017mask}.
-In addition, pretraining with detection architecture allows us to transfer not only the weights of the image backbone, but also the weights of the detector heads to downstream finetuning tasks.
-Thus, the detector heads are not trained from scratch on a limited set of categories, but warm-started from the knowledge of large image-text data, thereby improving the generalization capability.
+Standard image-text pretraining uses classification architectures (\eg ViT backbone followed by global pooling) as the language supervision occurs at the image level rather than the region level.
+Subsequently, for downstream detection, new detection heads are introduced and trained from scratch on a limited set of detection categories~\cite{kuo2022fvlm,rovit,kim2023contrastive}.
+To fully utilize the knowledge embedded in large-scale image-text data, we propose \Detection Pretraining (REP) which integrates the detector modules during the CLIP pretraining phase.
+Specifically, given access to image-text paired data but lacking box labels, our pretraining focuses on the \textit{region-recognition pathway} of a detector, encompassing components like the backbone, FPN~\cite{lin2017feature,li2022exploring}, RoI-Align~\cite{he2017mask}, RPN-objectness~\cite{ren2015faster}, and Faster RCNN-classifier~\cite{ren2015faster}.
+Consequently, the detector heads can be warm-started from the knowledge of large image-text data, thereby improving the generalization capability.
+To our knowledge, we are the first to integrate detector modules in image-text pretraining without box labels, and our experiments demonstrate clear benefits of our approach in open-vocabulary detection.

-\paragraph{Detector head learning from random regions.}\quad~\Figref{fig:overview} (left) illustrates our detection-oriented pretraining system.
-To achieve the goal of training detector heads on image-text data, we first attach the simple feature pyramid network~\citep{li2022exploring} on the output features of vision transformer backbone.
-This is because the vision transformer backbone does not provide multi-level feature maps as needed by the standard feature pyramid~\citep{lin2017feature}.
-On top of the feature pyramid, we apply the RoI-Align~\citep{he2017mask} and Faster R-CNN~\citep{ren2015faster} classifier head to match the classification pathway of pretraining with the region-recognition pathway in detection finetuning (see Table~\ref{tab:ablation:dito_pretraining} for ablations).
+\paragraph{Detector head learning from random regions.}\quad \figref{fig:overview} (left) illustrates our region-centric pretraining system.
+Following existing works~\cite{rovit,kim2023contrastive}, we adopt SimpleFPN~\cite{li2022exploring} and Faster R-CNN~\cite{ren2015faster} models to remove the detector differences and study the benefits of our \detection pretraining.
+Specifically, the multi-level feature pyramid is computed from the ViT backbone.
+Then, RoI-Align~\cite{he2017mask} and Faster R-CNN classifier head are applied to these feature maps to match the classification pathway in pretraining with the region-recognition pathway in detection finetuning (see~\tabref{tab:ablation:dito_pretraining} for ablations).